eyalgromzin/similarweb-Youtube-Player/readme.md

 - the load of the playlist from file is done once when the server is loading - not effecting concurrency

-- i didnt use usecallback / usememo / React.memo because the assignment with the extra subTasks wasnt small as it is.

 - on client actions such as remove / swap / add the server only returns a success/fail status for enabling each client individual control of the playlist . and only on load it loads everybodys playlist